New Class 6.2 and Class 9 labels

-This year there are only a few minor changes (mostly for those who ship small lithium batteries).
-Listed below are the main changes but click 2014 significant changes) to see the entire list of changes.
+In 2014 there were only a few minor changes (mostly for those who ship small lithium batteries).
+Listed below are the main changes but click 2014 significant changes to see the entire list of changes.

 - Additional proper shipping names previously found only in the IMDG manual.
 They are all "forbidden for transport by air."

 - You are now allowed to use the limited quantity mark without the "Y" (the mark used for ground or sea transport) as long as all the other required marks and label are correct.

-Finally these are the changes to battery shipments:
+Finally these are two changes to battery shipments:

 - Change to Special Provision A806 regarding Nickel Metal Hydride shipments by Sea.

 - Changes to Lithium Battery Packing Instructions 965-970, 965 and 968 (see the document for specifics), clarification on the lithium battery handling label and an example (8.1P) of a shipper's declaration for a lithium ion batteries shipment.

-There were again only a few significant changes for 2013 (see full list of changes here: 2013 DG54 significant changes).
+There were only a few significant changes for 2013 (see full list of changes here: 2013 DG54 significant changes).
 The two changes with the broadest and biggest impact on the UW community are: